soarlab/FPML/README.md

 ### realtime graphs
 (Beta) In realtime graphs we rely on the web service ``` https://mybinder.org``` to reproduce graphs in realtime allowing the user to interact with them.
 Try it!
 ### src
-Source code of the analyzer and useful tools.
+the source code of the analyzer and useful tools.
 ### wax2018-ML
-the work submitted to WAX conference 2018.
+the work submitted to WAX 2018.

 ## Getting Started